ModelarData/ModelarDB-RS/docs/user/README.md

 ## Usage
-ModelarDB consists of three binaries: `modelardbd` is a DBMS server that manages data and executes SQL queries, `modelardbm` is a manager for one or more DBMS servers deployed on the *edge* or in the *cloud*, and `modelardb` is a command-line client for connecting to a DBMS server and executing commands and SQL queries.  `modelardbd` uses local storage on the edge and an Amazon S3-compatible or Azure Blob Storage object store in the cloud. `modelardbd` can be deployed alone or together with `modelardbm` depending on the use cases. `modelardbd` can be deployed on a single node and manage data in a local folder.
+ModelarDB consists of three binaries: `modelardbd` is a DBMS server that manages data and executes SQL queries, `modelardbm` is a manager for one or more DBMS servers deployed on the *edge* or in the *cloud*, and `modelardb` is a command-line client for connecting to a DBMS server and executing commands and SQL queries. `modelardbd` uses local storage on the edge and an Amazon S3-compatible or Azure Blob Storage object store in the cloud. `modelardbd` can be deployed alone or together with `modelardbm` depending on the use cases.

+`modelardbd` can be deployed on a single node to manage data in a local folder.
 In this configuration `modelardbm` is not needed. `modelardbd` can also be deployed in a distributed configuration across edge and cloud.
-In this configuration, `modelardbm` must first be deployed in the cloud to manager the `modelardbd` instances on the edge and in the cloud.
+In this configuration, `modelardbm` must first be deployed in the cloud to manage the `modelardbd` instances on the edge and in the cloud.
 Specifically, `modelardbm` is responsible for keeping the database schema consistent across all `modelardbd` instances in the cluster.
-After deploying `modelardbd`, instances of `modelardbd` can deployed on the edge and in cloud.
-While the `modelardbd` instances on the edge and in cloud provides the same functionality, the primary purpose of instances on the edge is to collect data and transfer it to an object store in the cloud while the primary purpose of the instances in the cloud is to execute queries on the data in the object store.
-Thus, when `modelardbd` is deployed in edge mode, it executes queries against local storage for low latency queries on the latest data and when it is deployed in cloud mode, it executes queries against the object store for efficient analytics on all the data transferred to the cloud. `modelardbm` implements the [Apache Arrow Flight protocol](https://arrow.apache.org/docs/format/Flight.html#downloading-data) for retrieving the cloud node to use, thus providing a single, workload-balanced, interface for querying data from all `modelardbd` instances in the cloud.
+After deploying `modelardbm`, instances of `modelardbd` can be deployed on the edge and in cloud.
+While the `modelardbd` instances on the edge and in cloud provides the same functionality, the primary purpose of the instances on the edge is to collect data and transfer it to an object store in the cloud while the primary purpose of the instances in the cloud is to execute queries on the data in the object store.

+Thus, when `modelardbd` is deployed in edge mode, it executes queries against local storage for low latency queries on the latest data and when it is deployed in cloud mode, it executes queries against the object store for efficient analytics on all the data transferred to the cloud. `modelardbm` implements the [Apache Arrow Flight protocol](https://arrow.apache.org/docs/format/Flight.html#downloading-data) for retrieving the `modelardbd` instance in the cloud to use for executing each query, thus providing a single, workload-balanced, interface for querying the data in the object store using the `modelardbd` instances in the cloud.

 ### Start Server
 There are three options available when starting `modelardbd` depending on the desired deployment use case.
 Each option